MicrosoftDocs/windows-insider/wip/feedback.md

 - The **category** and **subcategories** options let you filter by all the same categories you can use to file feedback.

-5. If you find the feedback you’re looking for, you have a few options to engage with it.
+5. If you find the feedback you’re looking for, you have a few options to engage with it:

 - **Upvote** it to let us know you agree with the feedback.
 If this is a major trending issue or suggestion that hasn't been fixed yet, upvoting it is all you need to do to be heard and show you care about the issue.